armandojaleo/CosmoEmbedings/docs/sync_protocol.md

-# Network Synchronization Protocol – CosmicEmbeddings
+# Network Synchronization Protocol – CosmoEmbeddings

-This document defines how nodes in the CosmicEmbeddings network discover each other and synchronize knowledge blocks.
+This document defines how nodes in the CosmoEmbeddings network discover each other and synchronize knowledge blocks.

 The goal is to enable decentralized, reliable propagation of validated knowledge without relying on a central authority.